Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/animation_handling.md

 ### `NOHURT` layer tagging

-If you're being organized, and you have different parts of your character on different layers, you can just add `NOHURT` to the beginning of the layer name, and that layer will be excluded from the hurtbox generation.
+If you have different parts of your character on different layers, you can just add `NOHURT` to the beginning of the layer name, and the Assistant will exclude that layer from hurtbox generation.

 ![](https://i.gyazo.com/f627fa5a9512f75cc2ed5fe8cd1f96b9.png)

-It's also possible to put NOHURT under layer properties -> user data, but this could make it hard to tell which layers have been excluded.
+It's also possible to put NOHURT under layer properties -> user data, but this could make it hard to tell which layers you have marked for exclusion.

 ### The `HURTMASK` Layer

 You can still use hurtbox generation if you're not so organized.

 If you have a layer named `HURTMASK`, its silhouette will be *subtracted* from the hurtbox.
-Just scribble over the parts that shouldn't be in the hurtbox.
+Scribble over the parts that shouldn't be in the hurtbox.

 This layer won't show up in your animation.
 It's only used to edit the hurtbox.